agentplexus/stats-agent-team/presentation.md

 <!--
 Lessons learned extend beyond code.
 Start with clear requirements.
 Build verification early, not as an afterthought.
 Be honest about limitations.
 And always prioritize user experience.
 These principles apply to any multi-agent system.
+[PAUSE:1500]
+These eleven lessons fall into three categories.
+Technical lessons: real-time data beats L L M memory, verification is essential not optional, modular architecture enables optimization, and prompt engineering is critical at scale.
+Process lessons: clear requirements prevent scope creep, early testing reveals issues sooner, documentation enables adoption, and user feedback drives priorities.
+Product lessons: be honest about limitations to build trust, provide flexibility to drive adoption through multi L L M and multi search support, and prioritize developer experience because if it's hard to use locally, it won't get used in production.
+These aren't just lessons for statistics agents.
+They apply to any A I system, any multi-agent architecture, any production service.
+Architecture, process, and product thinking matter as much as code quality.
 [PAUSE:2500]
 -->